Tesla Girls

-"Tesla Girls" is a song by English electronic band Orchestral Manoeuvres in the Dark (OMD), released as the third single from their fifth studio album, Junk Culture (1984).
+"Tesla Girls" is a song by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released as the third single from their fifth studio album, Junk Culture (1984).
 It peaked at No. 21 in the UK and Ireland, and No. 8 on the Dutch Top 40.
 Although only moderately successful on the charts, it became one of the group's biggest club hits.

-The song was featured in the John Hughes film Weird Science (1985).
+"Tesla Girls" appeared in the John Hughes film Weird Science (1985).

 Background

-The song title refers to Nikola Tesla and was suggested by Martha Ladly, who had also suggested the title of their third studio album Architecture & Morality (1981).
-Tesla is best known for his contributions to the design of the modern alternating current (AC) electricity supply system.
+The song title refers to the Serbian-American engineer, futurist, and inventor Nikola Tesla, and was suggested by the Canadian academic, designer and musician Martha Ladly, who had also suggested the title of their third studio album Architecture & Morality (1981).
+Tesla is known for his contributions to the design of the modern alternating current (AC) electricity supply system.
 "The references to electric chairs and dynamos is actually a reference to dynamos which was essential for the use of the alternating current and anything electrical basically," said Andy McCluskey in an online Q&A session in 1998.

 Critical reception and legacy

 "Tesla Girls" met with a few detractors on release.
-Singer Kim Wilde, whose work had been influenced by OMD, called the song "inane and monotonous".
+Singer Kim Wilde – whose work had been influenced by OMD – called the song "inane and monotonous".
 On the other hand, Billboard categorised the single as "recommended", while observing "nervous electronics and obscure lyrics by one of the new wave's trendsetting bands".
+"Tesla Girls" was popular among WLIR listeners, who voted it "Screamer of the Week".

-In retrospective articles, critics have directed praise toward the track's "witty" and "clever" lyrics, as well as its scratch production; favourable comparisons have been made to American rock duo Sparks.
+In retrospective articles, critics have directed praise toward the track's "witty" and "clever" lyrics, as well as its scratch production; favourable comparisons have been made to American pop and rock duo Sparks.
 Ned Raggett of AllMusic commended the song's melody and "brilliant, hyperactive intro", identifying it as "the group's high point when it comes to sheer sprightly pop".
-Music journalist Dave Thompson described the track as "anthemic" and "a quintessential dance number".
-Louder Than War critic Paul Scott-Bates wrote that "'Tesla Girls' is as perfect as pop singles get".
+Louder Than War's Paul Scott-Bates wrote that "Tesla Girls" is "as perfect as pop singles get", while critic Dave Thompson described it as "anthemic" and "a quintessential dance number".
+Electronic duo Komputer professed to "love" the track, adding that it "does a great mash-up with 'Hersham Boys' by Sham 69".

-The song became one of OMD's biggest club hits, and appeared in KROQ and Slicing Up Eyeballs rankings of 1984's best tracks.
+"Tesla Girls" became one of OMD's biggest club hits, and appeared in KROQ and Slicing Up Eyeballs rankings of 1984's best tracks.
+It was placed at no. 152 in WLIR's 1988 list of the "Top 200 Songs of All-Time".